 |Sum assured for the beneficiary remains constant throughout the term of the plan.
 Even the premium and renewal premium remain same during the term||Sum assured decreases with time and the premium amount remains constant.
 Example: credit life insurance, mortgage redemption policies||Not just sum assured, but also premium amount increases with time|

-- Whole Life Insurance/Life Cover Insurance: Under this policy, the insured is covered for the lifetime, i.e. till his/her death.
+Under this policy, the insured is covered for the lifetime, i.e. till his/her death.
 The maturity age is usually 100 years.
 Thus, you need to keep paying the premiums till 100 years of your age.
 Here, the beneficiary gets the sum assured along with maturity benefits on the untimely demise of the policyholder.
 On the other hand, the policyholder gets to enjoy the survival benefits, in case he/she happens to survive the policy term.
-A whole life plan offers benefits in both the cases – when the policyholder survives the policy or on his/her sudden demise during the term.
+A whole life insurance plan offers benefits in both the cases – when the policyholder survives the policy or on his/her sudden demise during the term.

 And in case of the death of the insured during the term of the policy, the beneficiary gets the full sum assured regardless of the number of premiums paid.
 It is one of the expensive policies, as it provides benefit to the insured during the term period along with the long-term benefits of usual life insurance plans.
 A money back policy provides benefit to the insured in between the term of the insurance which he/she can use for meeting various financial goals.

-7. Unit Linked Insurance Plan (ULIP): It offers dual advantage – coverage and a means of investment.
+Unit Linked Insurance Plan (ULIP) offers dual advantage – coverage and a means of investment.
 Under this plan, the cash value/paid up value of the policy depends on the current asset value.
-The total premium paid by the insured is divided into two parts : one that is invested in the market or debt funds and the other that is used for insurance.
+The total premium paid by the insured is divided into two parts: one that is invested in the market or debt funds and the other that is used for insurance.
 The type of investment is selected by the insured depending on the type of risk that he/she is willing to take.

-Balanced ULIP: In this case, 40-60% of investment amount is invested in equity and the rest is invested
+- Balanced ULIP: In this case, 40-60% of investment amount is invested in equity and the rest is invested in debt market

-On the basis of death benefit, ULIPs are of two types.
-In the first case, the beneficiary gets the sum assured or the fund value, whichever is higher.
-In the second case, the beneficiary gets both the assured value and the fund value.
+- In the first case, the beneficiary gets the sum assured or the fund value, whichever is higher

 Other Types of Life Insurance